Unlock Your Design Potential with Mentorship from AIBD's Gold Medal Winners

 Read more from American Institute of Building Design (AIBD)

-April 21, 2025, Edition Ignite your mind and improve the way you are #CreatingWherePeopleLive The Monday Minute Weekly Newsletter is created by and for those designing homes in North America.
+June 30, 2025, Edition Ignite your mind and improve the way you are #CreatingWherePeopleLive The Monday Minute Weekly Newsletter is created by and for those designing homes in North America.
 Its editorial staff is the American Institute of Building Design, Inc., the premier association of residential design professionals.
-Here's what you get: The Monday Minute Video Industry News Announcements Events & Training Recent Committee Activities Amazing sponsors who help keep this newsletter free...
+Here's what you get: Industry News Announcements Events & Training Recent Committee Activities Amazing sponsors who help keep this newsletter free for the industry.
+Let's...